DarrelASandbox/playground-security/README.md

     - Company standards, guidelines and requirements that apply
     - The reviewer will need certain information about the development in order to be effective.
       - Design documents, business requirements, functional specifications, test results, and the like.
-    - If the reviwer is not part of the development team, they need to talk wit the developers and the lead architect for the application and get a sense of the application.
+    - If the reviewer is not part of the development team, they need to talk wit the developers and the lead architect for the application and get a sense of the application.
       - Does not have to be a long meeting, it could be a whiteboard session for the development team to share some basic information about the key security considerations and controls
   - **Information gathering tips**
     - Walkthrough of the actual running application.